Contents

 Samurai days

-CHUJO Kageaki was born in 1827 as an illegitimate child of the samurai in Edo (Tokyo).
-He served Iesada, the 13th Shogun, and was an expert swordsman who taught martial arts to samurai in his family.
-In 1867, when Yoshinobu, the 15th Shogun, moved to Shizuoka after the return of his political power to the Emperor, Kageaki guarded the enemy as a member of elite troops.
-After that, the elite troops were disbanded after completing their mission.
+Chujo Kageaki was born in 1827 as an illegitimate child of a samurai family in Edo (present-day Tokyo).
+He served the 13th Shogun, Iesada, and was an accomplished swordsman who taught martial arts to the samurai in his household.
+In 1867, when the 15th Shogun, Yoshinobu, surrendered political power to the Emperor and relocated to Shizuoka, Kageaki served in the elite escort that accompanied the former Shogun to his new home.
+That mission completed, the escort was disbanded.

 Cultivation begins